Performance comparison of many implementations of Bron–Kerbosch algorithms.

 (sometimes) rustup update

-(sometimes) cargo upgrades && cargo update
+(sometimes) cargo upgrade && cargo update

 cargo clippy --workspace